davidGCR/davidGCR/README.md

 ### Hi there 👋

+I am a software developer with a strong background in Computer Science.
+I have three years of experience as a full-stack developer including front-end, back-end, cloud development with AWS.
+I have three years of experience as a Data Engineer and one year as a Machine Learning Engineer.
+I have a strong background in Machine Learning, Deep Learning, Computer Vision, Parallel Programming, Video Processing, and Natural Language Processing (NLP).
+Actually, I am looking for opportunities to do research or to participate in projects about Machine Learning in fields such as Computer Vision, NLP, and Data Science.

 <!--
 **davidGCR/davidGCR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.